 "Special Stages:" A 3D maze where you must "Get Blue Spheres".
 Finishing earns you a Chaos Emerald.
 Accessible via giant rings hidden in the levels.

 "Bonus Stages:" Stages for collecting rings and powerups.
 Accessible via a circle of stars that appear if you pass a star post with 20 or more rings.
+There are three types:

 Book Ends: The game begins with Sonic flying towards Angel Island by plane and ends with him leaving.
-By collecting all emeralds Sonic also brings the Master Emerald back to Knuckles, who had taken the Chaos Emeralds from him in the beginning.
+By collecting all Emeralds, Sonic also brings the Master Emerald back to Knuckles, who had taken the Chaos Emeralds from him in the beginning.